novelalex/novelalex.github.io/content/blog/list_of_really_good_quotes/index.md

 +++
 author = "Novel Alex"
-title = "a list of articles and quotes i like" date = "2024-05-24" draft = false description = "for future reference or something idk"
+title = "a list of articles and quotes i am fond of" date = "2024-05-24" draft = false description = "for future reference or something idk"